-All procedures were carried out at 4°C. Twenty-five μl of Glutathione Sepharose 4B packed resins (Amersham Biosciences, Uppsala, Sweden) were added to siliconized centrifuged tubes and washed with TG buffer (20 mM Tris-HCl, pH 8.0, plus 10% glycerol) containing 100 mM NaCl (TG + NaCl).
-The resin was then pretreated with ovalbumin (1 mg/ml, Fisher Scientific, Hampton, NH) for 15 minutes on an end-over-end rotator.
-Following 3 rinses with TG + NaCl, equal amounts of recombinant human PR-GST in 100 mM salt was added to resins and incubated on a rotator for 1 hour.
+All procedures were carried out at 4 C. Twenty-five microliters of glutathione Sepharose 4B packed resins (Amersham Biosciences, Uppsala, Sweden) were added to siliconized centrifuged tubes and washed with TG buffer [20 mm Tris-HCl (pH 8.0), plus $10^{-5}$ glycerol] containing 100 mм NaCl (TG + NaCl).
+The resin was then pretreated with ovalbumin (1 mg/ml; Fisher Scientific, Hampton, NH) for 15 min on an endover-end rotator.
+After three rinses with TG + NaCl, equal amounts of recombinant human PR-GST in 100 mm salt were added to resins and incubated on a rotator for 1 h.
 The resins were washed with TG + NaCl.
-Equal amounts of pooled hypothalamic or hippocampal whole cell extracts were added to the immobilized PR-GST, or GST alone as a control, and incubated on a rotator for 1 hour.
-Resins were washed with TG + NaCl to eliminate non-specific binding, then samples were eluted with 2% SDS sample buffer by boiling samples for 5 minutes and stored at -80°C until use.
+Equal amounts of pooled hypothalamic or hippocampal whole-cell extracts were added to the immobilized PR-GST, or GST alone as a control, and incubated on a rotator for 1 h.
+Resins were washed with TG + NaCl to eliminate nonspecific binding, and then samples were eluted with 2% sodium dodecyl sulfate sample buffer by boiling samples for 5 min and stored at -80 C until use.

 Samples were analyzed by Western blot as described previously (62) for detection of SRC-1 interactions with PR.
-Briefly, SRC-1 from brain was probed for using a mouse monoclonal antibody generated against amino acids 477-947 of human SRC-1 (1135-H4, 0.5 μg/ml, kindly provided by Dean Edwards.
-Bert O'Malley, Ming Tsai and Sergio Oñate, Baylor College of Medicine) (43) or a rabbit polyclonal antibody generated against aa 350-690 of mouse (M-341, 1:750.
-SRC-1 Santa Cruz Biotechnology).
-Membranes were incubated in а sheep anti-mouse secondary (1:6000,Amersham) or a donkey anti-rabbit secondary (1:10.000)Amersham) antibody.
-Immunoreactive bands were detected with an enhanced chemiluminescence kit (ECL; New England Biolabs) and membranes exposed to film (Blue Sensitive X-ray film, Laboratory Products Sales, Rochester, NY).
-Membranes were stripped for 3 hours at 70°C in stripping buffer (2% sodium laurel sulfate, 62.5 mM Tris HCl, 100 mM 2-mercaptoethanol, H_2O , pH = 6.7), and then reprobed for PR using a mouse monoclonal antibody which recognizes Nterminal amino acids 165-534 of both PR-A and PR-B (PR 1294, 0.1 μg/ml, kindly provided by Dean Edwards).
-Films were placed on a light box (Fotodyne, New Berlin, WI) and photographed with an Olympus Camedia digital camera.
-Images were imported into the NIH Image analysis program (v 1.62, National Institutes of Health) on a Power Macintosh G3 computer and analyzed for immunoreactive band area as measured by number of pixels, which has been found to be consistent with optical density data (62).
+Briefly, SRC-1 from brain was probed for using a mouse monoclonal antibody generated against amino acids 477-947 of human SRC-1 (1135-H4, $0.5 \mu g/ml$ , kindly provided by Dean Edwards, Bert O'Malley, Ming Tsai, and Sergio Oñate, Baylor College of Medicine, Houston, TX) (43) or a rabbit polyclonal antibody generated against aa 350-690 of mouse SRC-1 (M-341, 1:750; Santa Cruz Biotechnology, Santa Cruz, CA).
+Membranes were incubated in a sheep antimouse secondary (1:6000; Amersham) or a donkey antirabbit secondary (1:10,000; Amersham) antibody.
+Immunoreactive bands were detected with an enhanced chemiluminescence kit (New England Biolabs, Beverly, MA) and membranes exposed to film (Blue Sensitive x-ray film; Laboratory Products Sales, Rochester, NY).
+Membranes were stripped for 3 h at 70 C in stripping buffer [2% sodium laurel sulfate, 62.5 mm Tris-HCl, 100 mm 2-mercaptoethanol, H2O (pH 6.7)] and then reprobed for PR using a mouse monoclonal antibody that recognizes N-terminal amino acids 165-534 of both PR-A and PR-B (PR 1294, 0.1 $\mu$ g/ml, kindly provided by Dean Edwards).
+Films were placed on a light box (Fotodyne, New Berlin, WI) and photographed with an Olympus Camedia digital camera (Melville, NY).
+Images were imported into the NIH Image analysis program (version 1.62, National Institutes of Health, Bethesda, MD) on a Power Macintosh G3 computer (Cupertino, CA) and analyzed for immunoreactive band area as measured by number of pixels, which has been found to be consistent with OD data (62).